bmuthoga/PostgreSQL-Cheat-Sheet/README.md

     * **Timestampz:** date and time of day values with the time zone

 ## PostgreSQL Constraints
+* Constraints are a special rule that we can apply to a column that allows postgres to check if a value is valid before we insert or update it e.g. NOT NULL

 * Types of constraints include:
   * **PRIMARY KEY:** uniquely identifies a row in a column or group of columns
   * **FOREIGN KEY:** specifies that value in a col or group of cols must match value in row of another table (its PRIMARY KEY)